 This course will focus on the historical and legislative viewpoints, as well as program design, national standards, and discipline-specific body of knowledge of family and consumer sciences.
 Prerequisites: None.
-(F:S:SS) 3.000 Credit hours
+(F;S:SS)

 FCS 704 - Cur Issues in Fam and Con Sci